anodyne/nova/README.md

 * fixed bug where thresher still wasn't printing categories properly (should be completely fixed now)
 * fixed bug where thresher was missing some language elements
 * fixed bug where the rank ajax menus always showed the default rank set (#75)
+* fixed bug with the install rank ajax menu where it wasn't passing the right information to the ajax method
+* fixed bug with the registration process in the install controller

 Version History
 ---------------